NoxOrg/Nox.Reference/src/Nox.Reference.Data.IpAddress/README.md

     services.AddIpAddressContext();
 ```

-- Then it simply be acquired using DI
+- Then it simply is acquired using DI

 ```
     class ConsumerService